alexmilowski/littleflow/littleflow.md

 <seqeuence.json> → * A
 ```

 Similarly, a flow may require iteration or spreading outputs to a whole "sub-workflow".
-To facilitate brevity, a subflow can be contained in brackets:
+To facilitate brevity, a subflow can be contained in curly brackets:

 ```
-A → [
+A → {
   B → C
   D
-] → E
+} → E
 ```

 which is equivalent to: